-In this talk, Amy Climer shares her twenty plus years of experience, including both on her PhD research and her own personal examples.
-Amy Climer’s work is based on her strong belief that creativity is deliberate and that it can be intentionally developed within groups.
+Amy Climer shares her twenty-plus years of experience in this talk, including her PhD research and personal examples.
+Amy Climer’s work is based on her firm belief that creativity is deliberate and that it can be intentionally developed within groups.

 For privacy reasons YouTube needs your permission to be loaded.I Accept

-Amy Climer’s video draws out and illuminates some of the key learning points that all well-functioning, creative teams have in common: Team Purpose, Team Dynamics & Team Process.
+Amy Climer’s video draws out and illuminates some of the key learning points that all well-functioning, creative teams have in common: Team Purpose, Team Dynamics and Team Process.
 These are explained below:

-- Team Process: Teams need to address explicitly how are we proposing to work creatively together.
-People need to understand what their methodology is.
-This is especially important due to the different thinking needed for generating and evaluating ideas at the same time.
+- Team Process: Teams need to explicitly address how they propose to work creatively together.
+People need to understand what their methodology is together.
+This is especially important due to the different thinking needed for generating and evaluating ideas simultaneously.
 They are two different types of thinking.
 They need to be separated out.

-Underpinning all of this, is a desire to want to be creative.
-A willingness to put the work in.
+Underpinning all this is a desire to be creative – a willingness to put the effort in.
 Amy Climer’s work shows us that everyone has creativity in them.
 Even the ‘Phils’ of the world.
-She describes Phil, (not his real name) who puts the damper on a team creativity brainstorming session.
-He blocks the potential idea with an evaluative stance of ‘That won’t work, we tried it before.
+She describes Phil (not his real name), who puts the damper on a team’s creativity brainstorming session.
+He blocks the potential idea with an evaluative stance of ‘That won’t work; we tried it before.
 It failed!’
 Phil’s story speaks to the power of context.
 There are two sides to Phil.
-The context has the power to transform Phil into either jaded work colleague Phil or guitar-playing, community-theatre Phil.
+The context can transform Phil into a jaded work colleague Phil or a guitar-playing, community theatre Phil.
 The difference Amy saw was situational – the context mattered.

 She suggests that there is a need to pay more attention to creating the conditions that enable people and teams to thrive creatively.
-After all, there are bound to be more Bill Gates, Charles Darwins, Albert Einsteins, Marie Curies or Amy Climers out there.
+After all, there are bound to be more Bill Gates, Charles Darwins, Albert Einsteins, Marie Curies or Amy Climers.

 Four stages and three factors

-Also remembering the importance of context in the wider sense (purpose, team dynamics and process) as a way of helping teams to navigate the delicate journey from preparation, incubation, illumination through to verification.
+Remembering the importance of context, purpose, team dynamics and process can help teams navigate the journey from preparation, incubation, and illumination to verification.